LucidtechAI/las-docs/reference/java/latest.md

 * `authEndpoint` Auth endpoint

 * `apiEndpoint` Domain endpoint of the api, e.g. [https://{prefix}.api.lucidtech.ai/{version}](https://{prefix}.api.lucidtech.ai/{version})

+(TTNote: Consider whether this should be a link since it has variables, assumption is that this is to show the format of the url not an actual url.)

 #### Exceptions
 * `[MissingCredentialsException]` Raised if some of credentials are missing